Emergency vehicle lighting: Green

 These are used to denote a stationary ambulance, fire or police command motor vehicle.
-In Queensland it is also used on some State Forest bush fire units along with the amber.
+In Queensland it is also used on some Queensland Parks and Wildlife Service (QPWS) fire units along with the amber.
 Further, in Queensland, some municipal animal control units use a green and amber light combination.
 In addition to indicating a command point, some Australian fire services, particularly ones that fight rural fires, use green lights to indicate a fill point, I.e. a place where a tanker can fill up with water, like a large water tanker or a pump trailer situated next to a dam/lake.
 Further to this, some fire services utilise alternating white and green lights to identify a fill point, in order to differentiate from command vehicles.
+Due to camera speed and red-light enforcement, costly green Hella Surface Mount LED Courtesy Lamps are fitted near the number plates of NSW Ambulances, to indicate that the rapidly flashing emergency lights are also in operation.

 Blue

-Blue lights are reserved for emergency motor vehicles in general, such as police, fire, ambulance, State Emergency Service (except Queensland) and traffic commanders.
+Blue lights are reserved for emergency motor vehicles in general, such as police, fire, ambulance, State Emergency Service and traffic commanders.
 Blue by itself is also used by airport emergency vehicles to designate a command vehicle.
+In 2018, NSW Police unsuccessfully Trialled using only blue lights on some highway patrol vehicles, with subsequent vehicles utilising the standard red/blue configuration.

 Magenta

-Sometimes referred to as purple, magenta lights are primarily used by heavy vehicle enforcement/escort officers of Transport for NSW, Victorian VicRoads and South Australian Transport Safety Inspectors.
+Sometimes referred to as purple, magenta lights are primarily used by the National Heavy Vehicle Regulator (NHVR), heavy vehicle enforcement/escort officers of Transport for NSW, VicRoads and South Australian and Queensland Transport Safety Inspectors.
 They are also used in combination with amber lights by some council rangers and the New South Wales Ministry of Transport.
-In Western Australia magenta is used by the Department Of Environment and Conservation ‘HAZMAT Response Unit’.
-Magenta is also used in some Escort Vehicles used whilst escorting large mining equipment to the north of the state.
+In Western Australia, magenta is used by the Department of Biodiversity, Conservation and Attraction's ‘HAZMAT Response Unit’.
+Magenta is also used on some escort vehicles used whilst escorting large mining equipment to the north of Western Australia.
+Within Queensland, vehicles utilised by conservation officers and forest officers under the Queensland Parks and Wildlife Service may be fitted with magenta lights as well as sirens.
+In addition, fisheries officers in some states also use magenta for enforcement duties.